PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 In lecture, you have been learning about lexical analysis and finite automata.
 In particular, you learned that programs can be classified by token roles or token classes.
 For this programming assignment, you will gain hands-on experience with lexical analysis and implement your own lexical analyzer to generate a token sequence from a program source.

+#### Setup:
+1. Install `cmake` from [here](https://cmake.org/download/), or running `sudo apt-get install cmake` in your terminal.
+2. Run `bash build.sh`.

 ### Main Assignment (100 Points)

-We have provided a C++ file called `main.cpp` that contains setup code and helper classes/functions for tokens, token classes, state transitions, and outputting tokens.
+We have provided C++ file [`src/Lexer.cpp`](src/Lexer.cpp), and header file [`src/Lexer.h`](src/Lexer.h) that contains setup code and helper classes/functions for tokens, token classes, state transitions, and outputting tokens.
 Your task will be to fill in the missing items of the tokenizer to generate all tokens for an input code snippet.

 The TODO comments indicate all parts of the lexical analyzer that you need to implement in this assignment:
 1. `stateTransition`: we have implemented the state transition for the `if` keyword.
 You are responsible for implementing the rest of the state transitions.